Remarks on degenerations of hyper-K\"ahler manifolds: The dual complexes for degenerations of hyper-K ahler manifolds

 The semistable models are not unique, and thus the topological space $|\Sigma|$ depends on the model (e.g. $|\Sigma|$ might be a point, but after a blow-up might become an interval).
 In order to obtain a more canonical topological space one needs to require some ``minimality'' for the semistable model.
-While many ideas towards an intrinsic definition for $|\Sigma|$ occur in the literature (e.g. Kulikov's results can be regarded as a the starting point), the right definitions were only recently identified by de Fernex--Koll\'ar--Xu \cite{dkx}.
+While many ideas towards an intrinsic definition for $|\Sigma|$ occur in the literature (e.g. Kulikov's results can be regarded as the starting point), the right definitions were only recently identified by de Fernex--Koll\'ar--Xu \cite{dkx}.
 Namely, the minimality corresponds to a relative minimal model in the sense of MMP.
-This, however leads to singularities of $\calX/\Delta$.
-It turns out that the right singularities that still allow the definition of a meaningful dual complex is that $(\calX,X_0)$ is dlt.
+This, however leads to singularities for $\calX/\Delta$ and the central fiber $X_0$.
+It turns out that the right class of singularities that still allow the definition of a meaningful dual complex is dlt.
 In other words, the correct context for defining an intrinsic dual complex associated to a degeneration is that of minimal dlt degeneration (see Appendix \ref{dltpairs}).
 The minimal dlt model $\calX/\Delta$ is not unique, but changing the model has no effect on $|\Sigma|$ (the associated topological spaces will be related by a PL homeomorphism, see \cite[Prop.
 11]{dkx}).
-On the other hand, resolving $\calX/\Delta$ to a semistable model will lead to a retraction of the topological space associated to the dual complex of the semistable model to this canonical $|\Sigma|$ (and thus homotopically equivalent).

-\begin{rema} Let us note that the semi-log-canonical (slc) singularities are too degenerate to lead to a good notion of dual complex.
+On the other hand, if $\calX'/\Delta$ is a semistable resolution of $\calX/\Delta$, then the topological realization $|\Sigma|$ associated to the canonical dual complex is a deformation retract of the topological realization of the dual complex associated to the semistable resolution $\calX'/\Delta$, and thus the two topological spaces are homotopy equivalent. \begin{rema} Let us note that the semi-log-canonical (slc) singularities are too degenerate to lead to a good notion of dual complex.
 For instance, it is easy to produce KSBA degenerations of $K3$ surfaces of Type III such that the central fiber $X_0$ is a normal surface with a single cusp singularity (e.g. such examples occur in the GIT analysis for quartic surfaces, see \cite{shah4}).
-The (naive) dual complex in this situation would be just a point, while from Kulikov's Theorem, the intrinsic dual complex is in fact $S^2$. \end{rema}
+The (naive) dual complex in this situation would be just a point, while from KPP Theorem, the intrinsic dual complex is in fact $S^2$. \end{rema}